 A powerful technique you can employ in your next team meeting.

-Do you want to focus attention on the issue of sales activity and effectiveness among your team?
-Well here is a very powerful exercise you can apply at your next sales team meeting.
+Do you want to focus attention on the issue of activity and effectiveness among your team?
+Well here is a very powerful exercise you can apply at your next team meeting.

-There is a simple equation with which all the best sales managers are familiar.
-It is the ‘activity multiplied by effectiveness’ formula at the core of sales success.
-It is important in re-framing the debate around sales performance in any sales team.
+There is a simple equation with which all the best managers are familiar.
+It is the ‘activity multiplied by effectiveness’ formula at the core of success.
+It is important in re-framing the debate around performance in any team.

 The first dial is the Rev (RPM) counter showing if the engine is running idle, or fast.
-This corresponds to the level of sales activity,or to be more precise the number or quantity of sales calls, sales meetings and opportunites being pursued.
-To change this dial you press the accelerator – firing up up the sales engine.
+This corresponds to the level of activity,or to be more precise the number or quantity of calls, meetings and opportunites being pursued.
+To change this dial you press the accelerator – firing up up the engine.

 The second dial is the Speed dial showing miles or kilometers per hour (Mph, or KMph).
 This is the results dial – showing the effectiveness of calls, meetings and opportunities, measured by win rates and conversions.
 To change this dial you use the clutch and the gears.

 So, let’s examine the power of getting your team to use the dashboard analogy in your next team meeting.